CenterForDigitalHumanities/deer-LR/web/vocab/TERMS.md

 - A place and time at which some action was observed or is known to have happened.
 See http://schema.org/Event

 ## Place
 - A location, made knowable by some label (metaphysical, imaginary or not on planet Earth, ex.
 "Legion of Doom") and/or earthbound coordinates.
+See http://schema.org/Person.

 ## Person
 - An imaginary or real human being.
 See http://schema.org/Person